 Koper, Slovenia - coastline

-If you like YouTube videos, check out the vlog of kataleRko to get a good sense of Slovenian coastal towns, or another longer video about Piran by Tomas Polasek.
+If you like YouTube videos, check out the vlog of kataleRko to get a good sense of Slovenian coastal towns or another longer video about Piran by Tomas Polasek.

 Videos